rmrkdao/rmrkdao-spec/entities/custodian.md

 	"voteFee": {
 		"type": "string",
 		"value": "the amount of Planck KSM required for a voter to pay a custodian to ensure their vote is counted.
 For example 10000000000 = is equal to 0.01 KSM."
+	},
+	"recertifyFee": {
+		"type": "string",
+		"value": "the amount of Planck KSM required for a collection issuer to pay a custodian to recertify a count."
 	}
 }
 ```